 If you want to get the most benefit out of a job fair, though, there are things you should and shouldn’t do.
 Here are some things you should do while you’re there:

 Sometimes, when people go to a job fair, they assume they already have the job.
-They don’t.
+This simply isn't true.
 The biggest component of a job fair is the need for professionalism and it starts with how you present yourself.
 You don’t have to wear a Hugo Boss suit, but you should look presentable and dress professionally.
 First impressions are lasting.

 Make sure your hair is neat and your facial hair is trimmed.
-Dressing professionally demonstrates you’re taking the job fair seriously and value each employer’s time.
+Dressing professionally demonstrates that you take the job fair seriously and value each employer’s time.

 It’s good practice to have a resume at the ready.
 Make a few business cards or print your details on card stock to give to recruiters if they’re not accepting paper resumes.
 In addition to your contact information, list what type of position you’re seeking.